 “How do you figure that?”

-Anything that helped keep her smiling would be good, though he already imagined what a horrible date she’d find at the last minute.
+Anything that helped keep her smiling would be good, though I already imagined what a horrible date she’d find at the last minute.
 “I’m letting you find me a date for a wedding.
 I’m sure I’ll have something to say once I meet this woman.”

 “Trust me.”